What Can Document Management Workflow do for You?

 For instance, from a compliance standpoint, comments within a workflow are backed up and saved regardless of what users without the permission to delete them do, whereas email allows, again, more individual liberty to make mistakes over time.

-Workflows are far more than just a funnel or pipeline for task completion.
+Document management workflows are far more than just a funnel or pipeline for task completion.
 Rather, the usability of this feature among the best document management system vendors will entail bi-directional functionality.

-Above all, workflows increase the organization’s interoperability, and are used strictly for internal efficiency.
+Above all, document management workflows increase the organization’s interoperability, and are used strictly for internal efficiency.
 Although the internal efficiency workflow provides can indirectly benefit the customer experience, it is not used to communicate directly with customers or engage the transactional components of a business.